1. Your Movie Idea

 first

 thing that comes to mind.
-Change it later if you think of something
+Change it later if you

 better.
-Your movie must be about something!!
+Your movie must be about something.

 Your theme:.....